Ruixixu-hub/sector-etf-performance-explorer/README.md

 - deploy a polished public version with permanent product and demo links.

 ---

-## 9. Submission note
-This repository is structured so that a marker can:
-- run the app locally from the root folder;
-- inspect the notebook workflow from data access to final output;
-- trace how processed files are used by the product;
-- understand the problem, methods, findings, and reproduction steps from this README.

 The project is intended for **educational sector comparison and historical analysis**, not investment advice.